-The Transmittal Letter is an overview of the Authority operations and finances for the upcoming fiscal year.
-It includes the CEO/General Manageros Letter, summaries and revenues, expenditures and staffing, service indicators, and a profile of the service area.
+The Transmittal Letter is an overview of the Authority's operations and finances for the upcoming fiscal year.
+It includes the CEO/General Manager's Letter, summaries and revenues, expenditures and staffing, service indicators, and a profile of the service area.